Street racing: Nigeria

-On December 27, 2021, police arrested several rich young men who were involved in illegal street racing in Abuja.
-Due to illegal street racing, a part of a popular road in Abuja has been cited as a racing spot by racers.
+Part of a popular road in Abuja has been cited as a venue frequently used by street racers.

 South Africa

 Illegal street racing in South Africa has been a problem for a long time, mostly in Cape Town.
-This act causes an outrage on the local communities due to noise, accidents, etc. As of 2022 the authorities are developing measures to be taken to address illegal street racing.
+Street racing harms members of the local community due to noise pollution, creating road hazards and traffic collisions.
+As of 2022 the authorities are developing measures to be taken to address illegal street racing.

 Americas

 Brazil

 In Brazil, street races are commonly known as "pegas" or "rachas".
 Since 1997, the National Traffic Code of Brazil prohibits street racing, stunts, dangerous moves and related competitions in public streets; racers may have their driving licenses and cars confiscated, besides paying a fine and going to jail from six months to two years.
 Popular street racing venues are often discovered by police after receiving information from Crime Stoppers.
 In such cases, plainclothes officers are first sent to check if the information is correct.
 If so, the roads leading out of the place are blocked and the competitors arrested.

-Legal amateur racing is possible in some places.
-For example, Autódromo José Carlos Pace, the venue for the Formula 1 Brazilian Grand Prix, hosts regular amateur racing events with appropriate infrastructure.
-Some racecourses have events such as track days or drag racing with cars split into categories by power.

 Canada

-A driver convicted of a causing a street racing fatality can be sentenced to life imprisonment as a maximum term, with full parole possible after serving 7 years in prison.
-A driver convicted of injuring another person in the course of a street race is subject to a prison term of at most 14 years.Every one commits an offence who operates... a motor vehicle in a manner that is dangerous to the public, having regard to all the circumstances, including the nature, condition and use of the place at which the motor vehicle is being operated and the amount of traffic that at the time is or might reasonably be expected to be at that place;
+In Canada, a driver convicted of a causing a street racing fatality can be sentenced to life imprisonment as a maximum term, with full parole possible after serving 7 years in prison.
+A driver convicted of injuring another person in the course of a street race is subject to a prison term of at most 14 years.